 2. Ask them to wash their face with cool water if they are crying or sound like they are very emotionally riled up.
 If it is in person, walk with them to the washroom.
 I’ve definitely had some serious cries in my life.
 Bawling to the point of it’s hard to catch my breath.
 My sister would often tell me this before I even said anything.
 “Go wash your face.”
 I swear over time her reaction went from a nice one to a “you know what to do first” tone.

 5. Do activities together – eat together via video chat, watch a show together, do yoga together etc. Do an activity that you did as kids together or when you first met.
 I ate breakfast with my brother on video chat, just him and I. It felt like it did when we would eat at the table together growing up.
-It was oddly comforting.
+It was so comforting!

 6. Speaking of food!
 Cook for them and drop it off.
 People don’t realize how exhausting having a mental illness is, it is such a strain on your mind AND body.
 Food eliminates having to worry about cooking that day! (desserts are welcomed because, they are desserts).